By CHUCK LOWE, Correspondent | June 25, 2020 | MAINE

 Photo by Chuck LoweRed 4 - 2001 Oshkosh T1 1250/3000/1500F/500 lbs.
 Halon/55' Snozzle.

 Photo by Chuck LoweRed 5 - 1989 Oshkosh 1500/3000/450F (Former Red 3).

 Portland International Jetport is a public airport located a few miles west of downtown.
-It is owned and operated by the City even though the main runway is located in neighboring South Portland.
-PWM covers 726 acres of land and pre-COVID 19 was handling more than 2 million passengers annually.
+It's owned and operated by the city even though the main runway is located in neighboring South Portland.
+PWM covers 726-acres of land and pre-COVID, 19 was handling more than 2 million passengers annually.
 They recently received $4.5 million in federal funds to construct a 1,200-foot-long taxiway connecting runways.

-Aircraft Rescue and Fire Fighting for the facility is provided by the City with just one officer and a firefighter are normally assigned here.
+Aircraft Rescue and Fire Fighting for the facility is provided by the city, with just one officer and a firefighter normally assigned here.
 Plans to add a second firefighter were scrapped by the pandemic so outlying stations, with cross trained personnel, provide assistance on major incidents.
-The fleet here includes one command vehicle, a RIV Vehicle and three crash trucks.
+The fleet here includes one command vehicle, a RIV vehicle and three crash trucks.
 The newest of these CFR vehicles, arriving last year, replaced a tired 1977 Walters CT4.
 No additional purchases are planned.